patternplate/patternplate/README.md

 * Visit [localhost:1337/pattern/my-pattern](http://localhost:1337/pattern/my-pattern) to see it in action
 * Congratulations!
 You just created your first pattern.
-Only `index.html` and `pattern.json` are required, so pop off and make more of them!
+Only `index.jsx` and `pattern.json` are required, so pop off and make more of them!

 ---
 * See [patterns](./patterns/) folder for more examples of patterns